iterative/dvc.org/content/docs/command-reference/exp/run.md

   checkpoint name or hash (`commit`).
 This is needed for example to resume experiments from `--queue` or `--temp` runs.

-- `--reset` - reset any checkpoint outputs before running this experiment.
+- `--reset` - remove `checkpoint` outputs before running this experiment (regardless of `dvc.lock`).
 Implies `--force`, so that cached checkpoint results are regenerated.
+Useful for ML model re-training

 - `-f`, `--force` - reproduce pipelines even if no changes were found (same as `dvc repro -f`).